It’s the last month of spring! Here’s what you can do in the veggie garden this month.

 Corn, potatoes and kūmara can be fertilised with a liquid seaweed fertiliser.

 Practice succession planting to ensure a long harvest time.
-Sow carrots, beans, beetroot, radishes, spinach and lettuce every 2-3 weeks so you don’t run out.
+Sow carrots, beans, beetroot, radishes, and lettuces every 2-3 weeks so you don’t run out.
 I also direct sow a zucchini seed or two every couple of weeks, all throughout summer, to extend my harvest.

 When planting from punnets, avoid planting in the middle of the day if it’s a hot day.
 Soak the seedlings in a seaweed tea first to avoid transplant shock and water them well once they are in.